William Pearly Oliver

 William Pearly Oliver OC CM (February 11, 1912 in Wolfville, Nova Scotia – May 26, 1989 in Lucasville) worked at the Cornwallis Street Baptist Church for twenty-five years (1937–1962) and was instrumental in developing the four leading organizations to support Black Nova Scotians in the 20th century: Nova Scotia Association for the Advancement of Colored People (1945), the Nova Scotia Human Rights Commission (1967), the Black United Front (1969) and the Black Cultural Centre for Nova Scotia (1983).
 He was instrumental in supporting the case of Viola Desmond.
 Oliver was awarded the Order of Canada in 1984.

-His wife Pearleen Borden Oliver was also a strong advocate for social justice.
+His wife Pearleen Oliver was also a strong advocate for social justice.

 Early years

 Oliver's great-great-grandfather was one of about 2,000 Black Loyalists who came to Nova Scotia after the War of 1812.
 From 1880 to 1934, his grandfather, William Oliver, served as "caretaker of the Ladies Seminary and later College Hall at Acadia University".
 His parents were Clifford Oliver from Wolfville and Dorothy Moore from Halifax.

 His father also worked as a caretaker and janitor at the university.
 Oliver was born in 1912 in Wolfville, Nova Scotia.